kisueer/Discord-Status-Rotator/README.md

 - `text.txt` file containing the states you want to set in Discord, one per line.
 - `emojis.txt` file if you want to add rotating emojis, including nitro emojis.
-- `aboutme.txt` In this file you can rotate your “About me” in each line a new text is rotated (Test).

 Nitro format: `name:id`